AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<regexp>`

   Regular expression to use when the pattern is selected by the user.
-Be careful to must protect reserved XML characters such as :kbd:`<` and replace them by their equivalent expansion (:command:`&lt;` in that case).
+Be careful to protect reserved XML characters such as :kbd:`<` and replace them by their equivalent expansion (:command:`&lt;` in that case).

-  This tags accepts one optional attribute, :file:`case-sensitive`, which contains one of two possible values (:command:`true` or :command:`false`) to specify whether the search should distinguish lower case and upper case letters.
+  This tag accepts one optional attribute, :file:`case-sensitive` a boolean that specifies whether the search should distinguish lower case and upper case letters.
 The default is :command:`false`.

 * :file:`<string>`